Proton Waja: Indonesia

 The Proton Waja was launched in Indonesia in July 2007 at the 15th Indonesia International Motor Show by PT Proton Edar Indonesia.
 Only available with one variant with either manual or automatic transmissions with the Campro S4PH engine.

 Iran

 5,000+ Proton Waja (Impian) were exported to Iran to be used as taxis.

 Pakistan

-The Proton Waja was exported to Pakistan as the Proton Impian where it launched in September 2006 and was available in one variant with either a manual or an automatic transmission.
+The Proton Waja was exported to Pakistan as the Proton Impian, where it was launched in September 2006.
+It was available in a single variant, with either a manual or an automatic transmission.